pkurremula/cloud-recipes/terraform/README.md

 ### AWS Setup

-All AWS terraform recipes uses the AWS profile called `terraform-recipes`.
+All AWS terraform recipes uses the AWS profile called `cloud-recipes`.
 So we need to create the profile in the aws profile and credentials files.

 1. Install AWS CLI tool.